 The Hand Up Fund was created by Harbour Sport as a result of an initial partnership set up with Rotary Browns Bay.

 The Hand Up Fund is aimed at supporting elite young athletes to help them on their journey to the next level.
-This year, athletes can receive up to $1500.
+Athletes can receive up to $1500.
 (The Hand Up Fund amount will increase as more funds are secured in future years).
-Up to six finalists will be selected and invited to the Harbour Sport Excellence Awards with up to three winners being announced on the night (Friday November the 16th).
+Up to six finalists will be selected and invited to the Harbour Sport Excellence Awards with the winners being announced on the night (2019 date TBC).

 Hand Up Fund